neherlab/enterovirus_a71/README.md

 You need to download up-to-date sequences.
 This can be done via [viprbrc.org](viprbrc.org).
 On the landing page, pick **Enterovirus** (you should find this under the header "Featured Viruses").

 Within the Enterovirus Taxonomy Browser, pick **Enterovirus A**.
 On the Genome Search page, click on "Search Criteria".
 There you can select Enterovirus A71 sequences.
-As of the 29th April 2021, there should be ~10'000 sequences.
-You do NOT need to specify sequence length, as subsampling by length is included in this build.
+As of April 2021, there should be ~10'000 sequences.
+You do *NOT* need to specify sequence length, as subsampling by length is included in this build.

 Sequences should be downloaded  in "Genome FASTA" format.
 Under **Format for FASTA file definition line** pick **Custom format**, adding *ALL* metadata fields.
 You can now download the sequences.